Spread cheer this Christmas with these healthy, inexpensive, and creative gifts for your friends and neighbors!

 Tape rolls constantly disappear at my house, especially during the holidays.
 Help your neighbor find his tape anytime he needs it with tape on a magnet.
 Adhere a magnet to a roll of tape with the message, “Christmas time is always a rush, with so much to do and no time to hush.
 We hope this tape on the fridge in full site will keep you from the store one more night.”

-Give the gift of popcorn and a movie for your neighbors to enjoy over the holiday break.
+Give the gift of a soothing bath over holiday break!

 Muffin mix from Super Healthy Kids